When You Get a Bug Bite on Your Eyelid

 Try an Antihistamine

-Some doctors recommend antihistamines (allergy medicine like Benadryl) to relieve itching and swelling.
+Some doctors recommend antihistamines (allergy medicine for itching like Benadryl) to relieve itching and swelling.
 You can take these orally or apply topically as a cream, depending on what your eye doctor recommends.²

 Keep in mind that some antihistamines can cause you to experience dry eye symptoms, so you may need to supplement with an artificial tear eye drop.
-If the eye redness is severe, you may consider using Visine, a vasoconstrictor eye drop that constricts blood vessels in your eyes to reduce redness.⁴
+If the eye redness is severe, you may consider using a long-acting vasoconstrictor eye drop, such as Visine, that constricts blood vessels in your eyes to reduce redness.⁴

 However, these types of eye drops, especially when used on children, can cause a rebound effect.
-They can cause red eyes if used for multiple days, so it’s best to limit their use to only one to two days after the bite.⁵
+They can cause red eyes if used for multiple days.
+It’s best to limit their use to only one to two days after getting the bite.⁵

 How to Prevent a Mosquito Bite on Your Eyelid

-Although getting bit by a mosquito is not 100% avoidable, there are some steps you can take to lessen your chances of getting bitten by a mosquito.²
+Although getting bit by a mosquito is not 100% avoidable, there are some steps you can take to lessen your chances of getting those itchy mosquito bites.²

 - Avoid wearing strong perfumes or fragrances outside.